Cardozo Education Campus

 Then-U.S. President George W. Bush helping to paint a mural of local landmark Ben's Chili Bowl with City Year Americorps members at Cardozo.

 Cardozo Education Campus, formerly Cardozo Senior High School and Central High School, is a combined middle and high school at 13th and Clifton Street in northwest Washington, D.C., United States, in the Columbia Heights neighborhood.
 Cardozo is operated by District of Columbia Public Schools.
 The school is named after clergyman, politician, and educator Francis Lewis Cardozo.

 Central High School

 The Advanced Grammar School for Boys was established in 1877 and then combined with a similar school for girls in 1882 to form Washington High School, the first high school in the city.
 In 1890, the High School was split into three, with one high school opened in the current Peabody Elementary School building on Capitol Hill and another in Georgetown in the Curtis Building.
 As a result, the Washington High School became known as Central High School.
 In 1916, the school moved from Seventh and O to Thirteenth and Clifton.

+The school's first building was a three-story brick structure; therein lied scientific libraries, a teacher's lounge, a library, an exhibition hall, a military exercise space, and more than a dozen classrooms.
+Female students outnumbered their male counterparts 2-1.
+In late 1908, a study hall was established specifically for third-year boys, in hopes that the boys would become more masculine.